mora-hugo/mora-hugo/README.md

 ![image](https://user-images.githubusercontent.com/100521440/216900946-fa376ddb-f4d8-4a1b-b9d7-31ccef9472e5.png)

-This game was made during the Spring WonderJam 2022 where the theme was : **It's not a glitch, it's a feature** Our constraints was :  "physics-based", "versus" and "course" which was not required but we added in a game mode
+This game was made during the Spring WonderJam 2022 where the theme was : **It's not a glitch, it's a feature**.
+Our constraints was :  "physics-based", "versus" and "course" which was not required but we added in a game mode.

 In this crazy game, two players must fight to knock the opponent!
 Indeed, each player has a stone launcher and constructions to protect himself.
 In order to make the experience more fun, we made the noises ourselves and did some cinematics.